The Don Rosa Library: Italian version

 The Italian version is published by Panini Comics under the title The Don Rosa Library – Zio Paperone & Paperino.
-It started in November 2017 and will end in June 2019, for a total of 20 volumes, published monthly.
+It started in November 2017 and ended in June 2019, for a total of 20 paperback volumes, published monthly.
 Each American volume is divided into two Italian volumes, and the latter don't have titles.
 The prices of each Italian volume is €8.90.

+A second version, Don Rosa Library De Luxe, 10 hardback volumes similar to the Fantagraphics library, has been published from 2019 to 2022.